-Likewise it is not possible to consistently exit the market at the exact highs or lows.
+Likewise, it is not possible to consistently exit the market at the exact highs or lows.
 So do not blame yourself when you have done a good trade, only to watch it go further in your favor.

-Summary of what you’ve learnt
+Summary of what you’ve learned

 Click here to save this Infographic.

 It is the little habits of a champion that defines the champion.

 Likewise in trading, it is the little habits added together that separates the winners from the losers.

 If you have plenty of trading mistakes, start to work on it one by one, it will pay off dividends in the long run.